 There’s no such thing as an overnight success.

 Just looking at the week that passed, though I’m constantly updating y’all on my life, there’s sadly so much I can’t talk about.
 New opportunities.
 Projects in progress.
 A whole world of stuff on top of what I’m already putting out there that makes for a very promising 2018 ahead, but learning to be patient and put things out when the time is right is an ongoing lesson.

 But all that?
 That’s future Casey’s problem.
-Current Casey has a week’s worth of stories to wade through, and he’s glad you’re here to read them!
+Current Casey has a week’s worth of stories, and he’s glad you’re here to read them!

 So strap in, get comfy, and prepare yourself for some stories—it’s the week that was, and boy do I have seven days’ worth to tell you!

 We had a couple of pieces this week that I’d been working on for a bit.

 With tax time around the corner, Business Taxes for the Masses—Avoid Getting Annoyed Thanks to TurboTax Self-Employed couldn’t be more timely as Canadian individuals and business owners alike try to find the easiest way to account for their cash over the last year.
 What I’ve learned from working with the TurboTax team is there are so many tools I haven’t taken advantage of, so check that out!